Serra dos Martírios/Andorinhas

 Flora Ecosystems

 The vegetation of Serra dos Martírios/Andorinhas reflects its position at the Amazon-cerrado boundary.
-On the elevated sandstone plateaus, campo rupestre (rocky outcrop) vegetation and cerrado stricto sensu (typical savanna) predominate, featuring twisted, thick-barked trees such as Qualea grandiflora, Caryocar brasiliense, and Handroanthus ochraceus alongside grass and forb understories.
+On the elevated quartzite plateaus, campo rupestre (rocky outcrop) vegetation and cerrado stricto sensu (typical savanna) predominate, featuring twisted, thick-barked trees such as Qualea grandiflora, Caryocar brasiliense, and Handroanthus ochraceus alongside grass and forb understories.
 Descending into protected valleys and along watercourses, dense gallery forests and cerradão (dense cerrado) transition into semi-deciduous forest with Amazonian elements.
-This vegetation mosaic harbors many endemic and range-restricted plant species adapted to the nutrient-poor soils of the sandstone plateaus.
+This vegetation mosaic harbors many endemic and range-restricted plant species adapted to the nutrient-poor soils of the quartzite plateaus.
 Orchids, bromeliads, and carnivorous plants add to botanical diversity in the campo rupestre zones.

 Geology